ibm-cloud-docs/hs-crypto/index.md

 ### 1. Manage your encryption keys through key management service
 {: #manage-keys-dashboard}

-From the {{site.data.keyword.hscrypto}} dashboard, you can create new [root keys](#x6946961){: term} or standard keys for data encryption, or you can import your existing keys.
+From the {{site.data.keyword.hscrypto}} dashboard, you can create new root keys or standard keys for data encryption, or you can import your existing keys.
 For more information about root keys and standard keys, see [Key management service components and concepts](/docs/hs-crypto?topic=hs-crypto-understand-concepts#key-management-concepts).

 This tutorial walks you through the procedure in the GUI.
 If you want to manage encryption keys using the key management API, check out [the API reference](https://{DomainName}/apidocs/hs-crypto){: external}.
 {: note}